PBSN99/React/README.md

 - useEffect()
 - When i write npm install react - Then we got all the utility functions in our code.
-- When ever a state variables updates react re-renders the components.
+- When ever a state variables updates react re-renders the components